EtherNet/IP Communication

 3

 Project ID.
-Only 1 project ID can be set at a time.
+Only one project ID can be set each time.

-Used to obtain the judgment results and measurement results of the specified project.
+Used to obtain the judgement result and the measurement result of the specified project.

 judge